Inner Harbor

-The Inner Harbor is a historic seaport, tourist attraction, and landmark of the city of Baltimore, Maryland.
+The Inner Harbor is a historic seaport, tourist attraction, and landmark in Baltimore, Maryland.
 It was described by the Urban Land Institute in 2009 as "the model for post-industrial waterfront redevelopment around the world".
 The Inner Harbor is located at the mouth of Jones Falls, creating the wide and short northwest branch of the Patapsco River.
 The district includes any water west of a line drawn between the foot of President Street and the American Visionary Art Museum.

 The name "Inner Harbor" is used not just for the water but for the surrounding area of the city, with approximate street boundaries of President Street to the east, Lombard Street to the north, Greene Street to the west, and Key Highway on the south.
-The harbor is within walking distance of Oriole Park at Camden Yards and M&T Bank Stadium.
+The harbor is within walking distance of Oriole Park at Camden Yards and M&T Bank Stadium – as well as the city's prominent Federal Hill Park and the adjacent pocket park, Robert Baker Park.
 A water taxi connects passengers to Fells Point, Canton, and Fort McHenry.